Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 Financial Services: Where the AI Data Risk Is Most Acute

-The Bank of Jamaica's 2025 technology risk circular flagged AI third-party data governance as a supervisory priority, requiring regulated institutions to conduct due diligence on the data practices of AI system vendors and to document data flows for all AI-assisted decision-making processes.
-The Central Bank of Trinidad and Tobago issued comparable guidance in late 2025.
-These supervisory signals are important: they establish that regulators view AI data governance as a prudential risk issue, not merely a compliance formality.
+Caribbean financial regulators are increasingly treating AI third-party data governance as a supervisory priority, consistent with the direction of global prudential supervision, which expects regulated institutions to conduct due diligence on the data practices of AI system vendors and to document data flows for AI-assisted decision-making.
+The broader supervisory signal is important: regulators are coming to view AI data governance as a prudential risk issue, not merely a compliance formality.

 The specific risk that Caribbean financial regulators are most concerned about is model opacity combined with data sovereignty gaps.
 If a Caribbean bank's credit scoring model is a black-box system trained by a US vendor on non-Caribbean data, running on US cloud infrastructure, and subject to US law, the Caribbean regulator's ability to audit, challenge, or override that model's decisions is severely constrained.
 When that model produces discriminatory outcomes for Caribbean borrowers, the regulatory and legal remediation path is uncertain.